 We suggest you contact your Wolverine Mutual agent to discuss the benefits of a Personal Umbrella Liability insurance policy to further protect your family and your assets.

 How Much Money Will I Save?

 The new law requires carriers to reduce premiums on the PIP Medical portion of your auto policy.
 The mandated reductions are as follows:

 - Unlimited: 10%

 - $500,000: 20%

 These premium reductions are only applicable to the PIP Medical portion of your policy.

 So How Does This Process Work?

-Beginning in late May, Wolverine Mutual will begin mailing a packet of information to Michigan auto policyholders prior to their next six-month policy renewal term.
-This process will start with policies scheduled to renew on July 2, 2020.
+In late May, Wolverine Mutual began mailing a packet of information to Michigan auto policyholders prior to their next six-month policy renewal term.
+This process started with policies scheduled to renew on July 2, 2020.

 - MICHIGAN CHOICE OF BODILY INJURY LIABILITY COVERAGE LIMIT